GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Reduced Psychological Barriers Compared to Direct Contact}

-The majority of participants in both conditions reported that the mediated contact format felt psychologically safer than hypothetical direct intergroup interaction \punit{\Exp{}: 8/9; \Ctrl{}: 5/8}.
-Two reasons emerged across both conditions: the absence of risk of inadvertently harming the outgroup members, and the absence of language and cultural barriers. \begin{quote} \textit{``Since it is not a human being with feelings, even if I said something inappropriate, the other party would not be hurt.''} \punit{EP9} \end{quote}
+All participants in the experimental and control conditions reported that the indirect contact format they experienced was easier to engage with than hypothetical direct intergroup contact formats.
+Participants in both conditions cited two shared sources of ease: engaging with the outgroup without risking inadvertent harm to them, and without facing language and cultural barriers. \begin{quote} \textit{``Since GroupEnvoy is not a human being with feelings, even if I said something inappropriate, the other party would not be hurt.''} \punit{EP9} \end{quote}

-Beyond these shared sources of ease, participants (\Exp{}) identified two additional factors.
-EP2 described how the asynchronous text format allowed the three ingroup members to deliberate together before submitting each response, making the discussion feel more manageable.
-EP9 added that the predictability of GroupEnvoy's replies reduced uncertainty about the interaction's direction.
-In the \Ctrl{} group, the shared goal structure served a similar function for participants \punit{CP7, CP8}.
-CP7 reported that awareness of a common objective alleviated potential anxiety.
+Beyond these shared sources, participants in the experimental condition identified additional factors.
+EP2 described how the asynchronous text format enabled the three ingroup members to deliberate together before submitting their responses, making the discussion feel more manageable.
+EP9 added that the predictability of GroupEnvoy's responses reduced uncertainty about how the interaction would unfold.

-In contrast, one participant (\Ctrl{}) reported experiencing unease rather than comfort.
-CP1 described feeling unsettled by the absence of actual dialogue: \begin{quote} \textit{``Since I was not actually conversing with them, there was a kind of unease in not really knowing what they were like.''} \punit{CP1} \end{quote}
+In the control condition, some participants \punit{CP5, CP7, CP8} reported no anxiety in either format, noting that the awareness of a shared goal alleviated it.
+In contrast, CP1 reported experiencing greater anxiety due to the absence of direct exchange.

-This pattern, in which the lack of live interaction generated anxiety rather than reducing it, was not observed among participants (\Exp{}).
-These findings are consistent with prior work demonstrating that indirect and media-mediated contact tends to be less anxiety-provoking than direct intergroup interaction \cite{amichai-hamburger_contact_2006, white_beyond_2021}.
+Taken together, these findings generally align with prior work demonstrating that indirect and media-mediated contact tends to be less anxiety-provoking than direct intergroup contact \cite{amichai-hamburger_contact_2006, white_beyond_2021}.